 “Is there anything, besides our normal operating activities, that I should do differently to prepare my company for a sale in the next year or two?”

 What I liked about this question was the self-awareness of it.
 The CEO recognized that there might be things he could do to increase his company’s value over and above the usual efforts of running and growing a business.
-Having sold several companies and participated directly in over $100M in funding over my career, I reflected on my experience and noted the conditions that led to success and what did not.
+Having sold several companies and participated directly in over $100M in funding over my career, I reflected on my experience and noted what conditions led to success and what did not.

 So, what do prospective investors and buyers really look for when purchasing a business?
 What might be top of the list in their Due Diligence?
-Of course, Revenue and EBITDA performance (assuming profitability) is at top of most lists, and I would expect this is already part of your plan, but what else?
-Here is a short list with suggestions to help you “stage your company” for sale or investment:
+Of course, revenue and EBITDA performance (assuming profitability) are at the top of most lists, and I would expect this is already part of your plan, but what else?
+Here is a short list with suggestions to help you “stage your company” to make it attractive for sale or investment:

 Tip: Look carefully at your current business.
 Is there any potential to drive some recurring revenue, even if it comes at the cost of upfront sales?